SAP/openui5-docs/docs/Consuming_OData_V2_Services_with_the_OData_V4_Model_365bdbd.md

 <a name="loio365bdbd737034334a38a6fef07345196__section_xm5_3yp_fbb"/>

-### Limitations
+### Restrictions

 Not all OData V4 features are supported yet when consuming an OData V2 service.
-We have following limitations:
+We have the following restrictions:

 -   The OData V4 model can consume an OData V2 service for read scenarios only.